 This course explores consumer behaviors and their influences upon marketing, advertising, communications, and decision-making processes involving market research.
-Students build practical and useful skills involving the creation of a qualitative marketing plan able to collect primary and secondary data involving traditional (offline) and modern (online) audiences.
-The course culminates with the creation and presentation of a qualitative marking plan.
-3 semester units
+Students build practical and useful skills involving the creation

 STANDARD OCCUPATIONAL CLASSIFICATION CODES

 Pursuant to the revised 2017 regulations from the Bureau for Private Postsecondary Education (BPPE), we are required to provide Standard Occupational Classification (SOC) codes.
 The SOC system is used by Federal statistical agencies to classify workers into occupational categories for the purpose of collecting, calculating, or disseminating data.
 All workers are classified into one of 840 detailed occupations according to their occupational definition.
 Below are various occupations that may be pursued with the corresponding degree.